ganelson/inform/resources/Documentation/Writing with Inform.md

 ^^{phrases: deciding a value} ^^{to decide what/which (value)+assert+} ^^{Inform 6 equivalent: return value} ^^{type-checking: in phrases that decide values}

 A condition is a yes/no decision, but we can also take decisions where the result is a value.
-Suppose we want to create a concept of the "grand prize", which will have different values at different times in play.
+Suppose we want to create a "grand prize", which will have different values at different times in play.
 Each time the "grand prize" is referred to, Inform will have to decide what its value is, and the following tells Inform how to make that decision:

 	To decide which treasure is the grand prize: if the Dark Room has been visited, decide on the silver bars;